 The following instruments are all good products, and can all be acquired for under $300:

 - Casio LK-280

 - Williams Legato

 As you can see, we picked two 61-key digital keyboards with lighted keys (LK-280 and EZ-220), two 76-key digital keyboards (WK-225 and NP-31) and one 88-key digital piano (Williams Legato).

-Below, please take a look at some of our favorite digital keyboards and pianos that we think are great instruments for kids to use:
+Below, please take a look at some of the best selling digital pianos available online:

 With that out of the way, let’s dive right into it: